 Gas station slots have grown in popularity and prevalence in recent years, although there is a bit of a vague legal landscape regarding these games.
 Some states have completely legalized and regulated these types of slots while others have not, and many law enforcement agencies around the country continue to battle their prevalence.

 Some states have also seen slots move beyond gas stations and convenience stores, shifting to bars, restaurants, charitable organizations, and grocery stores.
-Small business owners argue that these games can really boost their bottom lines, keeping them in business and allowing them to pay employees.
+Small business owners argue that these games can boost their bottom lines, keeping them in business and allowing them to pay employees.
 However, many governmental groups see them as illegal and have sought to eliminate them.

 Keep reading to learn all about gas station slot machines and the varying types found across the country, as well as more information on this unique part of the slot world.